 Read Philippians 2:9-11

 Paul concludes his exhortation to Philippians in a reference to Jesus’ exalted status as Lord.
-A grand example of the divinely rewards awaiting everyone that humble themselves in the presence of God.
+A grand example of the divine rewards awaiting everyone that humbles themselves in the presence of God.
 This exaltation to Lordship was 3 fold.

 Read Philippians 2:9